Boris of Tver

-Boris of Tver or Boris the Great (ca. 1399–February 10, 1461) was a Grand Prince of Tver from April 22, 1426 to his death.
+Boris Aleksandrovich of Tver or Boris the Great (ca. 1399–10 February 1461) was a Grand Prince of Tver from 22 April 1426 until his death.

 Biography

 Domestic and foreign politics

 The year 1425 was devastating for the Principality of Tver.
-After the sudden death of Vasily I of Moscow, in the same year plague killed three Grand Dukes of Tver: Ivan Mikhailovich, Boris' father Aleksander Ivanovich and brother Jury Aleksandrovich.
+After the sudden death of Vasily I of Moscow, in the same year plague killed three Grand Dukes of Tver: Ivan Mikhailovich, Boris' father Aleksander Ivanovich and brother Yuri Aleksandrovich.
 Thus Boris Aleksandrovich became the ruler of the principality.

-At the beginning of his reign the muscovite Grand Prince Vasily II was very young, so the power was concentrated in hands of his warden Vytautas.
+At the beginning of his reign the Muscovite prince Vasily II was very young, so the power was concentrated in hands of his warden Vytautas (Vitovt).
 That was the last chance for Tver to prevent Moscow from complete dominance.
-In 1427 Boris I came to service of Vytautas together with Ivan III of Ryazan, still staying the ruler of Tver.
-However, in 1430 Vytautas died and the Grand Duchy of Lithuania immensed in the internal strife.
+In 1427, Boris signed a treaty with Vytautas together with Ivan III of Ryazan, recognising the seniority of Vytautas.
+However, in 1430 Vytautas died, and the Grand Duchy of Lithuania descended into a succession struggle.
 Meanwhile in Rus' started the Muscovite Civil War, that weakened the Moscow princes and let the Principality of Tver more independence.

+In 1451, Boris of Tver concluded a marriage alliance with Vasily II by marrying off his daughter Maria of Tver to Ivan Vasilyevich.
+With the help of Saint Jonah, Boris promised Vasily to always support their children and Moscow's interests.
 In 1454 with the death of Dmitry Shemyaka the war was ended, and both Boris I and Ivan III of Ryazan swore their allegiance to Moscow.

-To tie this alliance, in 1454 Boris married his daughter Maria to Ivan, the future Grand Prince of Moscow.
-With the help of Saint Jonah, Boris promised Vasily to always support their children and Moscow's interests.
+The Kremlin Armoury keeps a bear spear belonging to Boris.

+Word of Praise

-During his reign, the story of Third Rome ("the second Constantinople") started in Tver, when the monk Foma (Thomas) of Tver had written The Eulogy of the Pious Grand Prince Boris Alexandrovich in 1453.
+During his reign, around or after 1453, the monk Foma (Thomas) of Tver wrote the Pokhval'noe slovo (похвальное слово) or Word of Praise for the Grand Prince Boris Aleksandrovich.
+It is alternately known as The Eulogy of the Pious Grand Prince Boris Alexandrovich, and has traditionally been interpreted as the origins of the idea of a Third Rome (after the 1453 Fall of Constantinople); although this ideology would later be associated with Moscow, it began in Tver.

-The Kremlin Armoury keeps one of the Boris's hunting artefacts - the Bear spear.
+In 1977, Charles J. Halperin analysed that the Muscovite War of Succession weakened Muscovy so much that its old Tverian rival once again felt strong enough to challenge its sole claim to represent the "Rus' Land" (русская земля) in this Word of Praise.
+Unlike later Muscovite writings, however, it does not claim that the Byzantine Greeks were "apostates", and does not seek to set up Tver as Constantinople's successor, but is loyal to Byzantine authority.
+Similarly, the Word of Praise to Boris of Tver never claimed the myth of the Rus' Land exclusively for itself instead of Moscow, but it did suggest that the "Tverian Land" (Тферськая земля) and "Muscovite Land" (Московская земля) were equals within a larger "Rus' Land", and went as far as having the Greek foreigners say that grand prince Boris Aleksandrovich of Tver was 'the greatest prince of the Rus' Land'.